Why Isn’t My Ancestor in the Census? 7 Reasons and Census Search Tips

 My 4x great-grandfather didn’t have a lot of money.
 I found that by 1850, when the older boys were in their teens, they were living with other people as farmhands.
 The girls all married really young.

-Sometimes problems came up during a census year, like what we went through trying to do the census in 2020 during the pandemic.
+Every census year has quirks.
+Like what we went through trying to do the census in 2020 during the pandemic.

-In 1870, New York City and Philadelphia complained that too many people were missed, and they had to do a recount, which still missed people because it happened during cold weather.
+In the 1870 census, New York City and Philadelphia complained that too many people were missed, and they had to do a recount, which still missed people because it happened during cold weather.

 People would travel back to their home country or to another region to visit family and friends and weren’t enumerated.